artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 We eventually came to the conclusion that we needed to re-think our entire UIKit stack for Eigen.
 Strictly speaking, Objective-C was not a problem for us, our issues came from abstractions around the way we built apps.

 Re-writing from scratch was not an option.
-That takes a lot of time However, a lot of companies used the Objective-C -> Swift transition as a time to re-write from scratch.
-We asked for the experiences from employees who had opted to do this, they said it was a great marketing tool for hiring - but was a lot of pain to actually work with day to day.
+That takes a lot of time and effort to remove technical debt.
+We also don't need a big redesign.
+However, a lot of companies used the Objective-C -> Swift transition as a time to re-write from scratch.
+We asked for the experiences from developers who had opted to do this, they said it was a great marketing tool for hiring - but was a lot of pain to actually work with day to day.
+They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves major architectural problems.

-In the end we came to the conclusion that we could try build a component-based architecture either from scratch ( one very similar to the route Spotify ([hub][hub]) or Hyperslo ([Spots][spots]) took ) or inspired by React ( like Bending Spoons ([Katana][katana]) ).
+In the end, for Eigen, we came to the conclusion that we could try build a component-based architecture either from scratch ( one very similar to the route Spotify ([hub][hub]) or Hyperslo ([Spots][spots]) took ) or inspired by React ( like Bending Spoons ([Katana][katana]) ).

-Post-discussion we had two big software projects to work on, Live Auctions for iOS, and a re-design of the initial Home screen.

-I'm cautious of someone reading this and TLDRing "Orta/Artsy say Swift sucks" - it doesn't.
-It is not the right choice for our business today.

 ### Swift's upsides

-* Inter-operable with Objective-C, no re-write required
-* Great for teaching
-  - Would love a Playgrounds.app for Mac

-* Great for building encapsulated systems
-  - Types work well here

-* You can use whatever new features are released
-* Nascent community we were already members of
-*
+Continuing to build native apps via native code had quite a bit running for it:

+* **It was consistent with our existing code.** We wrote hundreds of thousands of lines of code in Objective-C and maybe around a hundred thousand of Swift.
+The majority of the team had 5+ years of Cocoa experience and no-one needs to essentially argue that _continuing_ with that has value.

+* **Swift code can interact with Objective-C and can work on it's own.** We can write Swift libraries that can build on-top of our existing infrastructure to work at a higher level of abstraction.
+Building a component-based infrastructure via Swift could allow easy-reuse of existing code, while providing a language difference for "new app code" vs "infra."

+* **People are excited about Swift.** It's an interesting, growing language, and one of the few ones non-technical people ask about.
+"Oh you're an iOS developer, do you use Swift?" is something I've been asked a lot.
+The rest of the development team are have signed up multiple times for Swift workshops and want to know what Swift is, and what it's trade-offs are.

+* **Swift improves on a lot of Objective-C.** Most of the patterns that are verbose in Objective-C can become extremely terse inside Swift.
+Potentially making it easier to read and understand.

+* **We would be using the official route.** Apple obviously _want_ you to be using Swift, they are putting a _lot_ of resources into the language.
+There are smart people working on the project, and it's becomes more stable and useful every year.
+There aren't any _Swift-only_ APIs yet, but obviously they'll be coming.

+* **It's a [known-unknown][known-known] territory.** We have a lot of knowledge around building better tooling for iOS apps.
+From libraries like [Moya][moya], to foundational projects like [CocoaPods][cocoapods.
+Coming up with, and executing dramatic tooling improvements is possible.
+Perhaps we had just overlooked a smarter abstraction elsewhere and it was worth expanding our search.

 ### Swift + Native Downsides